gkarasak/TES_waterpit/README.md

 ## System Architecture & Workflow
 # The Water Pit Simulation

-This repository contains a simulation for a water-based Thermal Energy Storage (TES) system modeled as a truncated pyramid.
-The code computes geometry, conduction, heat losses, charging/discharging, exergy analysis, and visualizes the results via static plots and a 3D animation.

-## High-Level Schematic Diagram
 # High-Level Schematic Diagram

 Below is a high-level schematic overview of the simulation flow using Mermaid syntax: